The Lancashire & North West magazine has the largest circulation of ANY county magazine in the uk Read More Now

 ‘She is happy, healthy and has had a really good feed, and I am sure she will be much happier waking up in her own environment.’

 One of the Lancashire birdwatchers who had correctly identified the Steller’s Sea Eagle complained when he heard that she is named Nikita, ‘In Russia, where she comes from, Nikita means “victorious” and is never given to a girl.
 It all went wrong in 1985, when Elton John wrote that song Nikita about an imaginary East German woman border guard.
 Five years later Luc Besson directed a film featuring a female assassin called Nikita.
 All quite wrong.
 But a very nice bird of prey for my notebook.’

 The Lancashire & North West magazine is celebrating more success.
-The glossy, monthly publication which has the largest circulation of any county magazine in the UK, has recorded yet another rise in its circulation which has increased by 2,198 to 38,723 copies per month for the period 1st July to 3lst December 2012.
+The glossy, monthly publication which has the largest circulation of any county magazine in the UK, has recorded yet another increase, with a new circulation of 39,089 copies per month for the period 1st January to 31st December 2013.
 This figure is independently verified and certified by the respected Audit Bureau of Circulations (ABC), the national media organisation which rigorously checks the circulation claims of newspapers and magazines across the UK.

-The latest increase means that our lead over the circulation of our nearest rival, which has just fallen, is now 18,169 copies per month.
+The latest increase means that our lead over the circulation of our nearest rival is now 19,063 copies per month.